 In ATSS, the patient will present with tightness or tenderness in the anterior muscles of the leg that is aggravated by running or walking and alleviated with rest.
 The pain may begin as a dull ache but often progresses to sharper pain.
 As the injury progresses, pain may be present even at rest.

-Since tibial stress syndrome results from overuse and repetitive stress, the most important treatment in the acute phase is rest.
+Since tibial stress syndrome results from overuse and repetitive stress, rest is the most important treatment in the acute phase.
 Ice and NSAIDs can provide analgesia.
-Long-term, it is critical to modify the training routine and add in stretching and strengthening exercises.
+It is critical to modify the training routine and add stretching and strengthening exercises in the long term.
 Stretching helps prevent muscle fatigue and subsequent strain on the tibia where muscles attach; strengthening muscles, like the tibialis anterior, helps control movement to reduce stress on the tibia.
 It is also important to correct underlying biomechanical abnormalities.